HHoangLee/DL_CNN-image-classification/README.md

 # DL_CNN-image-classification
 This project implements a simple Convolutional Neural Network (CNN) for classifying animal images using PyTorch.
-It is trained on three classes: cat, dog, butterfly.
+It is trained on three classes: cat, dog, butterfly (CIFAR)

 🐾 CNN Image Classification (Cats, Dogs, Butterflies) This project implements a Convolutional Neural Network (CNN) using PyTorch to classify animal images into 3 categories: cat, dog, and butterfly.